GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/Finnegans_Wake_Kepler_22B.md

 # Latin Ahoy, Pirate Lady

+Page 127: "wrote F.E.R.T. on his buckler; is escapemaster-in-chief from all sorts of houdingplaces;"

+Pretty damn hard to ignore escape velocity, "buckler" as Kepler, Air Force One POTUS image of Carol standing next to the Seal of the POTUS Eagle.

 In Finnegans Wake, "F.E.R.T." is an acronym and pun, likely standing for **"Fulgitudes ejist rowdownan tonuout"** (Latin for "Lightning flashes are downpour thunder")

 John One One, Page 3 thunders, abound, Tower of Babel thunders and the authorship of Carol's "Bitter Wake" *work in progress* unpublished / unpolished Minute 22 of Episode One post-doctorate thesis by Helen!